jmoore34/postgres-named-parameters/README.md

 # postgres-named-parameters

-`postgres-named-parameters` is a lightweight wrapper around the `postgres` crate which provides the ergonomics of named parameters using numbered parameters under the hood.
+`postgres-named-parameters` is a lightweight macro wrapper around the `postgres` crate which gives you the ergonomics of named parameters in your raw SQL queries.
+Under the hood, your named parameters are transformed into numbered parameters at compile time.

 ## Usage example